$f$-algebra products on AL and AM-spaces: Introduction

-By a classical theorem of Kakutani, every AM-space $X$ embeds lattice isometrically in a space of continuous functions $C(K)$.
-Since every closed subalgebra of $C(K)$ is also a sublattice, a natural stronger question is to characterize which products on $X$ can be embedded lattice-algebra isometrically in a space of continuous functions.
-By \cref{thm:charAMalg}, this question turns out to be equivalent to characterizing when $X$ can be isometrically embedded as a closed (lattice and algebra) ideal of $C(K)$.
+By a classical theorem of Kakutani \cite[Theorem 1]{kakutani1941}, every AM-space $X$ embeds lattice isometrically in a space of continuous functions $C(K)$.
+Since every closed subalgebra of $C(K)$ is also a vector sublattice, a natural stronger question is to characterize which products on $X$ can be embedded lattice and algebra isometrically in a space of continuous functions.
+By \cref{thm:charAMalg}, this question turns out to be equivalent to characterizing when $X$ can be isometrically embedded as a closed (order and ring) ideal of $C(K)$.

 The products on an AM-space that embed in a space of continuous functions were characterized intrinsically in \cite{munoz-lahoz_tradacete2025}.
-In short, these products are the ones for which $(B_X)_+$ is an approximate algebraic identity.
+In short, these products are the ones for which $(B_X)_+$ is an approximate algebraic identity, where $B_X$ denotes the unit ball of $X$.
 It was not considered in \cite{munoz-lahoz_tradacete2025} how many products satisfying this property exist.
-It is shown in \cref{sec:AMalgebras} that such a product does not always exist but, when it does, it is unique (\cref{prop:unique}).
+It is shown in \cref{sec:AMalgebras} that such a product does not always exist but, when it does, it is unique (\cref{cor:unique}).
 Following \cite{munoz-lahoz_tradacete2025}, the AM-spaces with this product are called AM-algebras.
 In particular, the AM-algebra product on $C(K)$ is the pointwise product.
+In \cref{thm:AMalg_prod} it is shown that the AM-algebra product enjoys nice characterizations, similar to those of the pointwise product in a space of continuous functions.